deeporiginbio/deeporigin-client/docs/how-to/data-hub/delete.md

+This document describes how to delete

+- database rows
+- database columns
+- databases and
+- folders

-This document describes how to delete databases and folders in the Deep Origin Data Hub.
+in the Deep Origin Data Hub.

+!!! warning "Exercise caution"
+    - Deleting a workspace deletes all databases inside it.
+    - Deleting a column destroys all data in that column, including all files assigned to cells in that column.
+    - Deleting a database deletes all rows inside it.

+    All resources will be deleted without asking for confirmation.

-## Delete folders or databases or rows
+## Delete database rows, databases, and folders

 === "CLI"

-    Mulitiple rows, databases and folders can be deleted using:
+    Multiple rows, databases and folders can be deleted using:

     ```bash
     deeporigin data delete --ids <ids>